Immaculato/trying-out-jekyll/index.md

 layout: default
 ---

-# Hello World
+# Hello!

 My name is Tristan Basil.
 I am a Sophomore at UK, and I currently am interning at CirrusMio, a local software development company.
 I also am working over the summer for Kelly Nursery, a local plant nursery to Lexington.
 I have experience with Python, Arduino, and (basic) Jekyll.
+If you would like to view my resume, it is located under the "About" tab.

 ### Contact information